symbiote-h2020/SymbIoTeSecurity/README.md

    "foreignTokenIssuingAAMCertificate":""
 }
 ```
+Such SecurityRequest can be used to get access to the proper resource.
+It is also used in Resource Access Proxy and in Search to execute search queries.

+As a response to all of ours SecurityRequests, ServiceResponse is received with business response from a symbiote component, thanks to which we can check if it came from component we are interested in.
 The ServiceResponseJWS is in communication just a String and can be read from the following header
  ```java
  public static final SECURITY_RESPONSE_HEADER = "x-auth-response";